cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 ~~~~~~

 It is beyond the scope of this manual to discuss how to get an account
 on Google.
-However we do provide a convenient documentation at
+However, we do provide a convenient documentation at
 :doc:`../accounts/aws`.

 In the ``cloudmesh.yaml`` file, the ‘aws’ section under ‘storage’
 describes an example configuration or a AWS S3 storage provider.
 In
 the credentials section under aws, specify the access key id and
-secret access key which will be available in the AWS console under AWS
+secret access key which is available in the AWS console under AWS
 IAM ``service`` -> ``Users`` -> ``Security Credentials``.
 Container is
-the default Bucket which will be used to store the files in AWS
+the default Bucket which is used to store the files in AWS
 S3.
-Region is the geographic area like ``us-east-1`` which contains
+The region is the geographic area like ``us-east-1`` which contains
 the bucket.
-Region is required to get a connection handle on the S3
+The region is required to get a connection handle on the S3
 Client or resource for that geographic area.
 Here is a sample::

    cloudmesh: